-digital clinical trials: heathtech, telehealth, and the high-tech future of drug development
+digital clinical trials: telehealth and the high-tech future

 Have you ever been asked to participate in a clinical trial for a new drug or medical device?
 Have you turned down such an offer because it seemed like too much trouble?
 Extra doctor’s appointments, lost hours at work, trips to the lab for bloodwork or urinalysis, keeping a diary… perhaps it doesn't seem to be worth the effort.